 Dr. Lustig, author of “The Hacking of the American Mind: The science behind the corporate takeover of our bodies and brains” states, “If you’ve been told your entire life that pleasure is happiness, then you’re in [big trouble]”.

 Dr. Robert Lustig, pediatric endocrinologist, would define it this way: “Pleasure is short-lived, visceral, usually experienced by oneself, achievable with substances.
 Happiness, by contrast, is often the opposite—long-lived, ethereal (purposeful, transcendent), often experienced in meaningful social groups and cannot be achieved through substances.
 Pleasure is taking, while happiness is giving.”

-Lustig began to study the effects of children consuming refined sugar, and now he’s worried that tech could be working on our brains in similar, near-addictive ways.
+Lustig began to study the effects of children consuming refined sugar, and now he’s worried that tech could be working on our brains in similar, addictive ways.
 He says, “Technology is a dopamine stimulator.
 Anything that causes dopamine to rise has, as its end point, addiction.”
 It feeds a potentially dangerous system of motivations and rewards in our brain, leaving us craving another hit.

-This is super interesting:
+This is super interesting.
+13 minutes.

-Dopamine vs Serotonin: Only One Will Win
+Dopamine (Pleasure) vs Serotonin (Happiness): Only One Can Win

 You can’t get contentment from an app or from a purchase, but you can click or buy your way to a whole lot of reward and pleasure.

 Pleasure relies on dopamine, while happiness relies on serotonin.
 These 2 emotions involve two different neurotransmitters, regulatory systems and pathways in the brain.